wavemaker/docs/learn/on-premise/observability/metrics-collection/grafana.md

 ---

-4) Then, we can access the dashboards by clicking on the "**home**" button at top left
+4) Then, we can access the dashboards by clicking on the "**home**" button at the top left

 ![Grafana Home Click](/learn/assets/wme-setup/wme-observability/prometheus/grafana-home-click.png)